kruffin/go2radio/README.md

 The program consists of two main parts, the UI application and the softfm application it controls.

+### Build go2radio
 To build the UI application run:

     make

+### Build NGSoftFM
-To build the softfm application follow the instructions inside the lib/ngsoftfm/ directory including additional packages.
+To build the softfm application detailed instructions are inside the lib/ngsoftfm/ directory including additional packages.
 The program expects the softfm program to be in lib/ngsoftfm/build/.

+Simplified instructions are here:

+    cd lib/ngsoftfm
+    mkdir build
+    cd build
+    cmake ..
+    make

 ## Install